Skip to main content

 When your agent finishes editing code, IronBee runs verification cycles to confirm the change actually works before the task can complete. ironbee install walks you through three setup choices in this order — and each section below shows that install step first, then the command to change it later:

-1. Mode — enforce, assist, or monitoring-only (and, for enforce, how strict to be).
+1. Mode — enforce, assist, or monitoring-only (and, for enforce, how strict to be and whether a failing verdict blocks or just reports).

 2. Platforms — which runtime cycles gate a change (browser, node, python, backend, android, terminal).